metamn/react/content/blog/on-design-systems-3/index.md

 ### Class-based binding

-A next iteration, which connects the separate parts &mdash; CSS, Javascript &mdash; via HTML attributes, class names.
+The next paradigm connects the separate parts &mdash; HTML, CSS, Javascript &mdash; via class names, a special HTML attribute.

+So far this was the longest standing paradigm &mdash; the era of CSS frameworks &mdash; and turned out to be fragile on scaling, composition.

 ### Props

-The latest advancement, which integrates &mdash; binds natively &mdash; all parts into a single standalone component.
-And composes up components via props.
+The latest advancement, which integrates &mdash; binds natively &mdash; all parts: HTML, CSS, Javascript into a single standalone component.

+And manages scaling via props.

+This era is characterised by component libraries and design systems.

 ## API

 ![API](ui4.png)

-The acronym stands for Application Programming Interface.
+The acronym stands for Application Programming Interface and comes from general software development theory.

-APIs bind together the standalone parts of a system &mdash; in our case HTML, CSS and Javascript &mdash; in a programmable way.
+APIs bind together standalone parts of a software system &mdash; in our case HTML, CSS and Javascript &mdash; in a programmable way.

-The higher the programmability, the better the system.
+The higher the programmability of the bindings, the better the scalability of the system.

-At the beginning, in the classless era programming the web was difficult.
-It was no API.

-After iterations, and now in the components and props era, the web became fully programmable like any other software environment.

-## Template and Component-based UI frameworks
+## Template- and Component-based UI frameworks

 ![Template-based UI framework](ui5.png)
 ![Component-based UI framework](ui6.png)

-Template-based UI frameworks use class names as API mechanism to bind HTML, CSS and Javascript together.
+**Template-based UI frameworks** use class names as API mechanism to bind together HTML, CSS and Javascript.

-The binding is open.
-Parts combine freely without constraints.
+The binding is always open.
 An HTML element can take any number of CSS styles or JavaScript interaction handlers.

-This leads to an open API.
-Where everything is possible, even chaotic user interfaces.
+This leads to an open API, where everything is possible, even chaotic user interfaces.

-Component-based UI frameworks natively bind HTML, CSS and Javascript into standalone components.
+**Component-based UI frameworks** use props as API mechanism to bind together HTML, CSS and Javascript into standalone components.

-They compose up components into larger systems via props &mdash; another, more advanced API mechanism.

-Arbitrary composition leads to an open API.
-Constraints-based composition leads to a closed API.

-Component frameworks, unlike Template-based frameworks, are free to choose which way to go.
+Props, being more advanced than class names, let component frameworks to freely choose if they go with an open or closed API.

 ## Open and closed APIs

 ![Open API](ui7.png)
 ![Closed API](ui8.png)

-In an open API parts compose up freely.
+In **open APIs** parts compose up freely.

 There are no constraints and there is unlimited room for experimentation and play.

-CSS frameworks and Component libraries embrace this technique.
+CSS frameworks and Component libraries offer &mdash; by their nature, and without any other choice &mdash; open APIs.

-CSS frameworks have no choice, they are open by nature.
-Component libraries made this choice explicit.

-Closed APIs restrict the composition of the building blocks to specific rules.
+**Closed APIs** restrict the arbitrary composition of the parts with specific rules.

-Systems can't build up freely but following a purpose and direction.
+Systems can not build up freely only by abiding the rules.

-Design systems embrace the closed API principle.
+Classless HTML frameworks and Design systems embrace this closed API principle.

 ## CSS frameworks, Component libraries, Design systems